Lii-Kan Jitsu Profiles

 Finland since 1996 (formerly under the name of Oak Jitsu Seura ry).

-We currently train twice per week supported by complimentary
+We currently train twice per week and currently organise afternoon clubs for

 training workshops, seminars and other activities.
 Commonly these

 are in the form of Kyusho (i.e. Kyusho International), Parkour and

 Fitness / conditioning training, NLP, outdoor training and weekend

 camps in the summer (incl. swimming and BBQ ;) and other fun

 activities and social events throughout the year.
 We also have a

 Chat and Video Tutorial site for members only from within Facebook

 for additional on-line and distance learning.
 Ju Jutsu is designed